A Whisper to a Roar

 A Whisper to a Roar is a 2012 American documentary film made by Ben Moses and inspired by the work of Larry Diamond.
 The film chronicles the fight for democracy in Egypt, Malaysia, Ukraine, Venezuela, and Zimbabwe, and includes animated segments narrated by British actor Alfred Molina.

 Production

 Production of the film began in 2008 when Moses collaborated with Diamond and Diamond's former student Prince Moulay Hicham of Morocco and the team began filming in 2009.
 According to the film's website, Diamond "invited Moses to attend Stanford's Center for Democracy, Development and the Rule of Law’s annual Draper Hills Summer Fellowship on Democracy and Development Program, where democracy activists around the world gather to receive training and support for their work."
-At the program, Moses also began to gather funds for the project, only to be set back by the financial crisis of 2008.
+At the program, Moses also began to gather funds for the project, only to be set back by the 2008 financial crisis.
 However, Prince Moulay Hicham agreed to fund the project in full soon after.